drawers/Android/README.md

 Look at the open pull requests for examples of AI-assisted refactors.

+The example we implemented was a refactor of test case names to a more verbose style.
+This isn't to express a particular preference on test function naming but it merely represents real refactor requested by a client that would not be possible to automate without LMs.

 To run the refactors yourself you can do:

 ```bash